 Production of the show involved 300 actors, required 500 authentic costumes and 300 items of stage prop, from hairpins to equestrian equipment.

-Actors learned how to wield a sword, wear a pointy helmet, and use a Soviet radio-gramophone.
-Some of them had to apply a complex prosthetic makeup — take Yaroslav Berezhnov for example, the actor that played Yuri Gagarin.
-He spent hours in the spotlights while the chronicle of Gagarin arriving in Moscow was reconstructed in a breathtaking manner.
+Actors learned how to wield a sword, wear a pointy helmet, and use a Soviet radio-gramophone specially for the film.
+Some of them had to apply a complex prosthetics — take Yaroslav Berezhnov for example, the actor that played Yuri Gagarin.

 Get ready for a fascinating trip through Moscow history, and together with that — the history of Russia.
 Experience the events of the past standing right in the place they happened!

 Sessions time can be found at "Schedule and Tickets".

 Please note that during the visit you must use a face mask and keep a social distance of 1.5 meters.
 If you have a temperature or respiratory disease symptoms, you can’t visit the park.